Communication is key in every aspect of life.

 When Knowing Too Much Can Hurt Your Communication: How to Make Complex Ideas Accessible

-If you’re an overthinker with many thoughts and ideas, it can be easy to feel misunderstood.
-Also, sharing expert knowledge in simple words can be quite difficult at times.
+You can easily feel misunderstood if you’re an overthinker with many thoughts and ideas.
+Also, sharing expert knowledge in simple words can sometimes be quite tricky.

 How can we convey complex ideas in a clear, concise way?

-Well, in this episode that’s exactly what host Matt Abrahams wants to find out.
-Together with his guest, Lauren Weinstein, he’ll examine ways and techniques we can use to express ourselves more clearly.
+Well, in this episode, that’s precisely what host Matt Abrahams wants to find out.
+He’ll examine ways and techniques we can use to express ourselves more clearly with his guest, Lauren Weinstein.